-- Remove approximately 14,000 cubic yards of contaminated soil in a single excavation event. - Place and protectively manage excavated soils and materials within the central corridor of the final ET Cover System (Figure 1-1). - Remove groundwater from the excavation, treat it within the HDS Plant, and discharge to the existing outfall. - Backfill to an elevation no less than 10 feet above the seasonal high groundwater surface elevation with clean borrow soil from the onsite East Bench borrow area and compact the excavation in a manner that provides an incompressible, void-free fill to prevent detrimental settlement.
+- Remove approximately 14,000 cubic yards of contaminated soil in a single excavation event. - Place and protectively manage excavated soils and materials within the central corridor of the final ET Cover System (Figure 1-1). - Remove groundwater from the excavation at a rate of 15 to 20 gallons per minute to meet or exceed estimated groundwater recharge rates and store in the two existing 1-million-gallon tanks until it can be appropriately disposed of through the HDS WTP and discharged to the existing outfall. - Backfill to an elevation no less than 10 feet above the seasonal high groundwater surface elevation with clean borrow soil from the onsite East Bench borrow area and compact the excavation in a manner that provides an incompressible, void-free fill to prevent detrimental settlement.
 Use spoil material to backfill the upper reaches of the excavations, - Consider soil stabilization measures for final configuration of the excavated surface and stabilize sidewalls of the excavation by laying back slopes. - Collect post-removal soil samples within the excavation to document the conditions of the material left in place.